 Arestin is a locally delivered antibiotic capsule that helps fight the precise area where advanced gum disease is taking place.
 Typically, Arestin is placed in the areas where bone loss is most significant, as it helps take other therapeutic methods to the next level, where gum reattachment is possible.

 After completing Arestin treatments, patients can generally expect healthier pocket depths and tissue reattachment in the treated area.
-That’s what makes it an effective part of the comprehensive periodontal plan we provide to patients at Wilton Manors Dental.
+That’s what makes it an effective part of the comprehensive periodontal plan we provide to patients at Sunny Dental of Wilton Manors.

 When gum disease is present, loose plaque and calcified tartar are deposited along the roots of the teeth and deep under the margins of the gums inside of what is called a “periodontal pocket.”
 Normal preventive cleanings focus on marginal bacteria and tartar above the gumlines, but deep deposits cause bone loss and more tissue detachment so they must be removed as well.
 Therapeutic scaling and root planing (also called “deep cleanings”) allow our hygienists to remove these deposits so that gum disease can be eliminated.

 Ultrasonic instrumentation is a comfortable and effective way to loosen and flush bacteria from the periodontal pocket.
 The thousands of vibrations that occur in the smooth instrument tip cause tartar deposits to dislodge off of the tooth.
 This type of instrumentation is also more effective than traditional manual hand scaling (not to mention more comfortable.)
 Most of the time the cleanings will be completed one quadrant of the mouth at a time, with 1-2 quadrants per appointment.
 More quadrants may be completed if local anesthetic is not needed, and the disease is less advanced.
 After a full mouth cleaning has been performed, the patient will need to have routine maintenance treatments to prevent the disease from recurring.